Jaywalking: United Kingdom

-A 2014 Yougov poll found 77% of Britons believed walking on roads when it is safe to do so should remain legal; 14% favoured making it illegal.
-A similar US Yougov poll found 30% believed "jaywalking" should be legal - in most settlements, there is next to no centuries-old societal norm of specific roads on which it may in daytime be safe to walk, such as horse-frequented, cobbled or hump-calmed rural village.
+A 2014 YouGov poll found 77% of Britons believed walking on roads when it is safe to do so should remain legal; 14% favored making it illegal.
+A similar US YouGov poll found 30% believed "jaywalking" should be legal—in most settlements, there is next to no centuries-old societal norm of specific roads on which it may in daytime be safe to walk, such as horse-frequented, cobbled or hump-calmed rural village.

 When crossing, pedestrians are expected to use their judgement and wait until it is safe to cross.
-Under Rule 170 of the Highway Code, if a pedestrian has already started crossing the road (from either side) across a side street into which a car is about to turn, vehicles should always give way and let them leave the road safely.
+Under Rule 170 of the Highway Code, if a pedestrian is waiting to cross or has already started crossing the road (from either side) across a side street into which a car is about to turn, vehicles should always give way and let them leave the road safely.
+(Prior to January 2022 this only applied for pedestrians who had already started to cross the road).
 In UK schools children are taught to cross roads safely through the Green Cross Code.
 British children are taught to "Stop, Look and Listen" before crossing a road, as demonstrated in the Think! campaign.

 Unlike the rest of the UK, in Northern Ireland jaywalking is an offence.
-This is through article 38 of the Road Traffic (Northern Ireland) Order 1995, which states "If a pedestrian through his own negligence on a road endangers his own safety, or that of any other person, he is guilty of an offence."In both 2005 and 2006, hundreds of fines were issued for jaywalking, however from 2018 onways this had reduced to approximately 50 per year.
+This is through article 38 of the Road Traffic (Northern Ireland) Order 1995, which states "If a pedestrian through his own negligence on a road endangers his own safety, or that of any other person, he is guilty of an offence."
+In both 2005 and 2006, hundreds of fines were issued for jaywalking, however from 2018 onwards this had reduced to approximately 50 per year.